magenta-aps/aka-selvbetjening/README.md

 ## Setup:

 ### Important files:
-`doc/requirements.txt`: the python requirement file, generated with pip freeze.
+`doc/requirements.txt`: the python requirement file.
 All packages will be installed by provisioning.